 Well, you are 100% right.
-There is no way you can build a lead-gen machine that generates 30 listing appointments a month and without having a large organisation.
+There is no way you can build a lead-gen machine that generates 30 listing appointments a month without having a large organization.
 The solution was to have a large team, but why do they have to be located in my office?

 The discovery of real estate virtual assistants was a game-changer for my real estate business.
 At first, when starting the process, I was not very good at getting offshore staff to work as planned.
 You can read all about this journey in my eBook The Offshore Tipping Point.
 However, once I got better at it, it took off.

 First on the hitlist was moving all administration to the offshore team.
 We built very detailed processes to make sure it was a bulletproof system.
 We clawed back huge chunks of time and lowered some in-house wage costs.
 Now, before you freak out and think that we cut heads in our office, let me assure you that that was not what happened.
 The internal staff member whose role got replaced did not get moved on; they stepped up to become a buyer manager!
 Sales agents now did not have to show buyers and attend building and pest inspections.
 These improvements gave our agents time and happiness, which allowed them to perform at a higher level.

 In property management, it was simple.
 I told our PM that I was giving them an assistant.
 I knew that she was already under the pump.
 Likewise, she knew that we needed to grow, but hiring another PM was a vast expense and a barrier to growth.
 I explained to her that the only flip side was that her assistant was not going to be in the office but that she could train them to do all the things that she hated doing or should not be wasting her time doing.